pypa/pip/docs/html/development/architecture/package-finding.rst

 1. Collect together the various network and file system locations containing project package files.
-These locations are derived, for example, from pip's :ref:`--index-url <--index-url>` (with default https://pypi.org/simple/ ) setting and any configured :ref:`--extra-index-url <--extra-index-url>` locations.
+These locations are derived, for example, from pip's :ref:`--index-url <install_--index-url>` (with default https://pypi.org/simple/ ) setting and any configured :ref:`--extra-index-url <install_--extra-index-url>` locations.
 Each of the project page URL's is an HTML page of anchor links, as defined in `PEP 503`_, the "Simple Repository API."
 2. For each project page URL, fetch the HTML and parse out the anchor links, creating a ``Link`` object from each one.
 The :ref:`LinkCollector
    <link-collector-class>` class is responsible for both the previous step